Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Mass-deformed Chern-Simons amplitudes

 \subsection{4-point amplitudes}

 All of the the four point amplitudes of the CSM theory are related to each other by the supersymmetry algebra in (\ref{n=2c}).
-Hence, there is only one independent amplitude involving four legs.
+Hence, there are only two independent amplitudes involving four legs.
 With the definitions of the complex combinations of the real degrees of freedom described in (\ref{pmconvention}), we get the following relations between the color ordered four particle amplitudes

 \bsp &\langle \chi_+ \chi_- a_+a_-\rangle = +\frac{\tprods{\bar 4}{ 1}}{\tprods{\bar 2}{\bar 4}}\langle a_+a_-a_+a_-\rangle,\quad \langle \chi_+ \chi_- a_-a_+\rangle = +\frac{\tprods{\bar 3}{ 1}}{\tprods{\bar 2}{\bar 3}}\langle a_+a_-a_-a_+\rangle,\\ &\langle a_+\chi_- \chi_+ a_-\rangle = +\frac{\tprods{ 3}{\bar 4}}{\tprods{\bar 2}{\bar 4}}\langle a_+a_-a_+a_-\rangle,\quad \langle a_+\chi_- a_-\chi_+ \rangle = +\frac{\tprods{\bar 3}{ 4}}{\tprods{\bar 3}{\bar 2}}\langle a_+a_-a_-a_+\rangle,\\ &\langle \chi_+ a_+\chi_-a_- \rangle = +\frac{\tprods{\bar 4}{ 1}}{\tprods{\bar 3}{\bar 4}}\langle a_+a_+a_-a_-\rangle,\quad \langle a_+ \chi_+\chi_-a_- \rangle = +\frac{\tprods{\bar 4}{ 2}}{\tprods{\bar 3}{\bar 4}}\langle a_+a_+a_-a_-\rangle,\\ &\langle \chi_+ a_-\chi_- a_+\rangle = +\frac{\tprods{ 1}{ \bar 2}}{\tprods{\bar 2}{\bar 3}}\langle a_+a_-a_-a_+\rangle,\quad \langle a_+a_-\chi_- \chi_+ \rangle = +\frac{\tprods{\bar 2}{ 4}}{\tprods{\bar 2}{\bar 3}}\langle a_+a_-a_-a_+\rangle,\\ &\langle a_+a_- \chi_+ \chi_-\rangle = +\frac{\tprods{ 3}{\bar 2}}{\tprods{\bar 2}{\bar 4}}\langle a_+a_-a_+a_-\rangle,\quad \langle \chi_+a_-a_+ \chi_- \rangle = +\frac{\tprods{ 1}{\bar 2}}{\tprods{\bar 2}{\bar 4}}\langle a_+a_-a_+a_-\rangle,\\ &\langle a_+\chi_+a_- \chi_- \rangle = +\frac{\tprods{ 2}{\bar 3}}{\tprods{\bar 3}{\bar 4}}\langle a_+a_+a_-a_-\rangle,\quad \langle \chi_+a_+a_- \chi_- \rangle = +\frac{\tprods{ 1}{\bar 3}}{\tprods{\bar 3}{\bar 4}}\langle a_+a_+a_-a_-\rangle.\\ \end{split} \ee The three independent four-fermion amplitudes are related to the other amplitudes as \bsp &\langle \chi_+\chi_+\chi_-\chi_-\rangle = +\frac{\tprods{ 2}{ 1}}{\tprods{ \bar 4}{2}}\langle a_+\chi_+\chi_-a_-\rangle = +\frac{\tprods{ 2}{ 1}}{\tprods{\bar 3}{\bar 4}}\langle a_+a_+a_-a_-\rangle,\\ &\langle \chi_+\chi_-\chi_+\chi_-\rangle = +\frac{\tprods{ 1}{ 3}}{\tprods{ 3}{\bar 2}}\langle a_+a_-\chi_+\chi_-\rangle = +\frac{\tprods{ 1}{ 3}}{\tprods{\bar 2}{\bar 4}}\langle a_+a_-a_+a_-\rangle, \\ &\langle \chi_+\chi_-\chi_-\chi_+\rangle = +\frac{\tprods{ 4}{ 1}}{\tprods{\bar 2}{ 4}}\langle a_+a_-\chi_-\chi_+\rangle = +\frac{\tprods{ 4}{ 1}}{\tprods{\bar 2}{\bar 3}}\langle a_+a_-a_-a_+\rangle. \end{split} \ee